Skip to main content

 Gathering the documents

-Collate all the documentation which you require for your application to ensure the Department has all the information available to correctly assess your eligibility for the Skilled Employer Sponsored Regional (SESR) (Subclass 494) visa (see documents tab).
+The first step is preparing all the documentation required for the application to ensure that the Department of Home Affairs (Department) has all the information available to correctly assess your eligibility for the Skilled Employer Sponsored Regional (SESR) (Subclass 494) visa (see documents tab).

-All documents will have to be digitised (scanned or photographed and uploaded to a computer).
-Ensure all non-English documentation is translated into English.
+All documents relevant to your SESR visa are uploaded online (scanned or photographed).
+Ensure all non-English documentation are translated into English.

 Applying for the visa

-The application for the Skilled Employer Sponsored Regional (SESR) (Subclass 494) visa is completed online via ImmiAccount, a portal managed by the Department:
+The Skilled Employer Sponsored Regional (SESR) (Subclass 482) visa application is completed and submitted online via ImmiAccount, a portal managed by the Department.
+You will need to:

-• Log-in or create an ImmiAccount on the Department website
+• Log-in or create an ImmiAccount on the Department’s website

 After application

-The Department will send a confirmation letter (via email and/or the ImmiAccount portal messaging system) once your application and associated documentation has been received.
+The Department will send an acknowledgement letter (via email and/or the ImmiAccount portal messaging system) once your application has been submitted and received.

-The standard processing times from the Department for the Skilled Employer Sponsored Regional (SESR) (Subclass 494) visa is as follows:
+The standard processing times for the Skilled Employer Sponsored Regional (SESR) Subclass 494 visa as at March 2025, is as follows:

 • 50% of applications: 4 months